InekeScheffers/NYCDA-individual-assignments/11-21-2016-Blog-Application/readme.md

 ## Used node-sass-middleware way to compile sass and automatically recompile
 -> node-sass / webpack ways are better, because this way recompiles with EVERY request

+## NOTE: this branch is behind master (which uses webpack to compile), so don't merge!
+This branch is only for future reference to see how you would use node-sass-middleware to compile sass.

 * Node
   * express
   * pug